ccfarr/data-eng-capstone/README.md

 ### Step 3: Define the Data Model

 #### 3.1 Conceptual Data Model
-Map out the conceptual data model and explain why you chose that model
+I thought a simple, two table star schema was sufficient for this project.
+A fact table contains the events, which in this case is a person's visit.
+The data will be aggregated to the dimensions of interest (see data dictionary below).
+The second table in the schema is a dimension table for the countries sourced from the "Countries of the World" dataset.
+The `country` column in ths table can be joined using the `country_fk` column in the fact table.

 #### 3.2 Mapping Out Data Pipelines
-List the steps necessary to pipeline the data into the chosen data model
+List the steps necessary to pipeline the data into the chosen data model As shown in [process_data.py](process_data.py), the main steps are as follows:

+1. Process `staging/countires_of_the_world.csv` (applying the transformations described above), yielding `production/dim_countires_of_the_world.parquet`.

+2. Prepare `staging/i94_cit_res_data.csv`, which will be used to both decode the numeric country identifier and add the `country_fk` column in the i94 data.

+3. Lastly, process `staging/i94_data.parquet`, yielding `production/fact_i94.parquet`.

 ### Step 4: Run Pipelines to Model the Data

 #### 4.1 Create the data model
-Build the data pipelines to create the data model.
+As shown in the overivew diagram, [ingest_data.py](ingest_data.py) converts the raw data into an intermediate state.
+Once here, the data is then transfromed and loaded by [process_data.py](process_data.py) into a production folder, ready for analysis.

 #### 4.2 Data Quality Checks
-Explain the data quality checks you'll perform to ensure the pipeline ran as expected.
-These could include:
- * Integrity constraints on the relational database (e.g., unique key, data type, etc.)
- * Unit tests for the scripts to ensure they are doing the right thing
- * Source/Count checks to ensure completeness

-I compared the number of visitors in 2016 from a report on the government's official [website](https://travel.trade.gov/view/m-2017-I-001/index.asp) to a dataframe I generated using the following command:
+In addition to checking if the record number counts were unchanged at various stages of the process, I compared the number of visitors in 2016 from a report on the government's official [website](https://travel.trade.gov/view/m-2017-I-001/index.asp) to a dataframe I generated using the following command:

 ```
 # I-94 Arrivals by Country of Residence (COR) and Month